osmandapp/web/main/docs/user/troubleshooting/setup.md

 ### How to restore Contour lines plugin purchase?

 To restore [Contour lines plugin](https://play.google.com/store/apps/details?id=net.osmand.srtmPlugin.paid):
-- Log into the same Google Play account which you used to purchase Contour lines plugin, and install it: [https://play.google.com/store/apps/details?id=net.osmand.srtmPlugin.paid](https://play.google.com/store/apps/details?id=net.osmand.srtmPlugin.paid).
+- Log into the same Google Play account which you used to purchase Contour lines plugin, and install [the app](https://play.google.com/store/apps/details?id=net.osmand.srtmPlugin.paid).
 - If the Install button is not active, please make sure to update the Google Play and OsmAnd apps, clear their cache and restart the device, then try install the plugin again.
 - After installation, please enable the Contour Lines plugin in [OsmAnd menu → Plugins](../plugins/contour-lines.md), download the required files in the [Download maps menu](../start-with/download-maps.md#download---main-menu) and enable its display in the [Configure map menu](../map/configure-map-menu.md).